 Half the problem is that your manager doesn't know you're drowning until you quit.
 Tell them.
 "I'm working 55 hours a week and I'm not sustainable at this pace.
 Here's what I could do to improve: prioritize the project, defer some work, hire another engineer, reduce meetings."
 Give them the problem and some solutions.

-You'll be tempted to cut these when you're busy.
+You'll be tempted to cut exercise and sleep when you're busy.
 Don't.
 A well-rested engineer who exercises regularly will accomplish more in 40 focused hours than a burned-out engineer will accomplish in 60 scattered hours.
-It's not even close.
+Make these non-negotiable.

 The goal isn't to work as little as possible.
 It's to have energy left over after work.
 Energy for relationships, for hobbies, for learning things outside of tech, for just existing as a human instead of as a robot.
 When you have that, work is better too.
 You're more creative.
 You're more resilient.
 You actually care about what you're building.